 We entered into similar registration rights agreements with MAC Financial Ltd., who acquired shares of our common stock and a warrant exercisable for shares of our common stock in connection with our acquisition of MAC Financial, and with FBR Capital Markets & Co., who acquired shares of our common stock in our private placement and hold a warrant exercisable for shares of our common stock.
-These registration rights agreements provide for up to three demand registrations as well as for piggyback registration rights that permit them to have shares of common stock owned by them included in this offering upon written notice to us within the prescribed time limit.
+These registration rights agreements provide for up to three demand registrations as well as for piggy-back registration rights that permit them to have shares of common stock owned by them included in this offering upon written notice to use within the prescribed time limit.

-Sale of Shares to Our Chief Executive Officer and Chief Financial Officer; Lock-up Agreements Entered into by our Officers and Directors
+Sale of Shares to Our Chief Executive Officer and Chief Financial Officer; Lock-up Agreements Entered into in Connection with Our Private Placement

 Prior to the April 2012 private placement, we sold 250,000 shares of Class B non-voting common stock to Messrs.
 Shuster and Sherwood for nominal consideration.
 These shares automatically converted into shares of Class A common stock upon receipt of GSE Approval.
 Pursuant to certain lock-up agreements entered into by Messrs.
 Shuster and Sherwood in conjunction with the private placement, Messrs.
-Shuster and Sherwood are not permitted to sell any of these shares or any of our other equity securities until 180 days following November 7, 2013, the effective date of the registration statement relating to our initial public offering (subject to certain exceptions).
+Shuster and Sherwood are not permitted to sell any of these shares or any of our other equity securities until 180 days following the effective date of the registration statement of which this prospectus forms a part (subject to potential limited extensions and certain exceptions).
 Messrs.
 McCourt, Dean, Gambs, Ozanne and Scheid entered into similar lock-up agreements in connection with the private placement.